Aachal121-code/qa-saucedemo-project/testcases/TC-005_All_Filter.md

 - Inventory page load and products and filter option visible

 **Steps:**
-1. Nevigate to the inventory page
+1. Navigate to the inventory page
-2. Nevigate to the `Filter` dropdown option (top right)
+2. Navigate to the `Filter` dropdown option (top right)
 3. Hover over the filter icon (funnel symbol)
     - Observe that the cursor changes to the `Hand Pointer` (indicating clickability)
 4. Click on the filter icon